Hydraulic and electric control of cell spheroids: Continuum model of a spheroid with a drain

 The total tissue stress is decomposed as $\sigma_{\alpha\beta} = \sigma^{\rm c}_{\alpha\beta} + \sigma^{\rm f}_{\alpha\beta}$ where here and in the following the superscripts $\rm c,f$ stand for the cells and interstitial fluid contributions, respectively.
 Neglecting inertia and in the absence of external bulk forces, force balance within the tissue reads:

 where $f_\alpha$ represents internal forces between the cells and the interstitial fluid, and where summation over repeated indices is implied.

 To obtain the dynamics of the spheroid, that is, the time evolution of the inner and outer radii $R_1$ and $R_2$, we now need to specify the material properties (or constitutive equations) of the tissue.
-For simplicity, we assume that the interstitial fluid is only driven by pressure gradients, such that the fluid stress is $\sigma^{\rm f}_{\alpha\beta}=-P^{\rm f}\delta_{\alpha\beta}$.
+In our coarse-grained description, the interstitial fluid is driven by pressure gradients, while fluid viscosity contributes to the internal forces $f_\alpha$ between fluid and cells.
+We therefore write the fluid stress as $\sigma^{\rm f}_{\alpha\beta}=-P^{\rm f}\delta_{\alpha\beta}$.
 For the cell stress, the description of the material properties is made easier by decomposing the stress into a traceless symmetric part $\tilde\sigma^{\rm c}_{\alpha\beta}$ and an isotropic part $\sigma^{\rm c}\delta_{\alpha\beta}$.
 The constitutive equation for the isotropic part then reads~\cite{sarkar2019field,duclut2019fluid}:

-Including all the linear terms allowed by symmetry, we now write the constitutive equations for the internal force density between cells and interstitial fluid:
+We emphasize that the cell stress constitutive equations (Eqs.~\eqref{eq_sigma} to~\eqref{eq_activeStress}) reflect the effective viscous properties of tissues at long time as a consequence of cellular growth and death.
+We review the derivation of these constitutive equations in App.~\ref{sec_constitutive_equations}.
+A key feature of our work is that flows and electric fields do influence cell division and death, and therefore growth and shrinkage of the spheroid~\cite{blackiston2009bioelectric,sarkar2019field,duclut2019fluid}.

+The constitutive equation for the internal force density between cells and interstitial fluid including all the linear terms allowed by symmetry can be written as\footnote{ Note that additional terms must be added to Eqs.~\eqref{eq_momentum} and~\eqref{eq_eletricCurrent} for a system lacking spherical symmetry or for a system where the polarity is not purely radial with unit norm, see App.~\ref{sec_constitutive_not_spherical} for details.}

 The first term $-\kappa(v^{\rm c}_\alpha \!-\! v^{\rm f}_\alpha)$ accounts for the friction between the interstitial fluid and the cells and leads to Darcy's law~\cite{darcy1856fontaines} in the description of porous materials.
-The term $\lambda_1 p_\alpha$ accounts for active fluid pumping by the cells, while the terms proportional to $\lambda_2$ and $\lambda_3$ correspond to isotropic and anisotropic electroosmotic contributions.
-The last term, proportional to $\lambda_4$, characterizes a differential pumping term due to the bending of the cells.
+The permeation coefficient can be estimated as $\kappa \simeq \eta^{\rm f}/a^2$, where $\eta^{\rm f}$ is the interstitial fluid viscosity and $a$ a typical interstitial distance.
+The term $\lambda_1 p_\alpha$ accounts for active fluid pumping by the cells, while the terms proportional to $\lambda_2$ correspond to the electroosmotic contribution.
+The last term, proportional to $\lambda_3$, characterizes a differential pumping term due to the bending of the cells~\cite{ramaswamy2000nonequilibrium}.

-To complete the tissue properties description, one finally needs to specify the constitutive equation for the electric current density:
+To complete the tissue properties description, one finally needs to specify the constitutive equation for the electric current density \footnote{Note that additional terms must be added to Eqs.~\eqref{eq_momentum} and~\eqref{eq_eletricCurrent} for a system lacking spherical symmetry or for a system where the polarity is not purely radial with unit norm, see App.~\ref{sec_constitutive_not_spherical} for details.}